LordSquishers/StreamlineSim/readme.md

 Ideally you should be able to either define bodies or select a number of streamlines to use as a body.
 This would be extremely helpful in visualizing flow around an object.

+### iPad Pythonista Compatibility
+The `main_ipad.py' script should be run in Pythonista (3.6).
+This version is actually more straightforward and useful than the standalone Matplotlib version.
+To operate, left and right cycle the types of components, while the up and down arrow change the strength by 1 (using shift changes the strength by 5).

 ***
 ## Examples